mantrazul/obsidian-studies/Programming/SQL/Add, Drop and Rename.md

 | 2     | Rachel | F       |  ra.com    |

-You can `ALTER TABLE` thus adding a new Collumn in SQL
+You can `ALTER TABLE` thus adding a new Column in SQL

 For instance: